ST10125198/FoodOrderUp_P2/README.md

-# 🍔 The 7th Bite – Food Delivery Android App
+# 🍔 FoodOrderUp – Food Delivery Android App

-**The 7th Bite** is a fully functional food delivery application developed as part of an academic project for the Mobile Computing course at Air University, Multan Campus.
+**FoodOrderUp** is a fully functional food delivery application developed as part of an academic project for the Mobile Computing course at Air University, Multan Campus.
 Built using **Kotlin** in **Android Studio**, the app connects users with food vendors for smooth online ordering, payment, and delivery.

 ---